 Contract Management

-This contract shall be managed on behalf of the Agency by ….Project Manager’s name and contact details
+This contract shall be managed on behalf of the Agency by Gina Tarantonio, Project Officer for Natural Course, gina.tarantonio@environment-agency.gov.uk , 07554179516

-Please detail how the contract will be managed – any project review meetings, reports, supplier performance measures.
+As previously stated, we do not have the in-house expertise necessary for this piece of work, and as such are open to guidance and suggestions on how best to achieve our aims.
+As such we will expect multiple meetings for the set up of the project, in order to understand how we shall best proceed and for necessary data exchange.
+At this point we are open to discussion concerning how best to check progress throughout the life of the project, please note that a minimum requirement will be regular communication online (e.g. Email, Teams etc.) concerning problem solving and progress updates.

 We will raise purchase orders to cover the cost of the services and will issue to the awarded supplier following contract award.

-Tell the suppliers how frequently they can invoice us.
-Do you want to be invoiced monthly, after certain project milestones have been completed or after all the work has been completed?
-Please note, you cannot make any upfront payments to suppliers – this is in accordance with Treasury rules.
+Payment will be received after the contract has been completed and delivered in full to the Contract Manager.

 Before the invoice is issued, a fee note must be emailed in advance to the contract manager for approval.
 All invoices must quote the purchase order number in order to be processed.
 A file copy invoice must be provided to the contract manager, on request.
 The timescale for payment of invoices will be up to 30 days after we have received a valid invoice.